swati98/javaassign/README.md

 ## Intention

 This program intends to remove strings containing 'oggy' from a list of strings.
-Oggy just does redundant things.
+Oggy does redundant actions.
 No one likes Oggy.
 We should remove him.

 ## Method